maptracker/maptracker/HypergeometricAffy.md

 common requests was to determine which ontology terms appeared to be over-represented in a set of over- or under-expressed probesets.
-AffyHyperGO utilizes the [MapTracker][MT] graph database to expand the number of ontologies available to a set of Affymetrix probesets.
+AffyHyperGO utilizes the [MapTracker][MT] graph database to expand the number of ontologies available to a set of Affymetrix probesets, RNA, protein or gene identifiers.

 MapTracker aids in this analysis by aggresively connecting probesets to "distant" objects that may have additional ontological